Glossary

 Line movement (steam)

-Line movement is how a market's odds shift before an event as money and information arrive; a sharp, sudden move is often called steam.
+Line movement is how a market's odds shift before an event as money and information arrive.
+A sharp, sudden move is often called steam.

 Odds move as books take bets and adjust to information.
 A steam move is a sharp, coordinated shift, usually following sharp money.
 Tracking movement, especially toward the closing line, helps gauge where the market thinks true probability sits.